 Although the deadly virus started in China, it soon ravaged Italy, Iran and Spain.

-But the United States surpassed each of them with the highest reported coronavirus death toll of more than 179,200 by late August.
+But the United States surpassed each of them with the highest reported coronavirus death toll of more than 236,077 by November – including the US President Donald Trump.

 New Zealand is one of a small number of jurisdictions – including mainland China, Hong Kong, Taiwan, South Korea, Vietnam, Mongolia, Australia and Fiji – pursuing COVID-19 containment or elimination.